RenanM05/AdvancedPython2022/FinalProject/MyQRPackage/README.md

 >> Travis CI
 It is a hidden file called `.travi.yml`.
-This file is updated inside `MyQRPackage`
+This file is at the same level as `MyQRPackage`

 ## Testing folder